mcasalaina/gartner-ai-app-dev-2025/README.md

-# Gartner AI App Development Magic Quadrant 2025 Companion Repo
+# Microsoft's Gartner AI App Development Magic Quadrant 2025 Companion Repo

 This repository serves as a companion to Microsoft's submission for the Gartner AI App Development Magic Quadrant 2025.